Tag: medical school

 Contributing Writer

-Lien is a third-year medical student at University of Miami Miller School of Medicine in Miami, FL class of 2024.
-In 2019, she graduated from University of Pennsylvania with a Bachelor of Arts in Biochemistry and Biology.
-She enjoys watching true crime documentaries, designing gel nails, and salsa dancing in her free time.
-After graduating medical school, Lien would like to pursue a career in pediatrics.
+Zoë is an MD/MPH student at Tufts University School of Medicine in Boston, Massachusetts class of 2025.
+In 2018, she graduated from Brown University with a Bachelor of Arts in public health and the history of medicine.
+She enjoys baking bread, doing yoga, and reading novels in her free time.
+After graduating medical school, Zoë would like to pursue a career in internal medicine, working at the intersection of medicine and public health to address the impact of the climate crisis on health.

 Less Likely to Get a Kidney if You’re a Minority—Even if You’re a Kid!